Built Up Area: 650 Sq. m

 Photography: Shine Parsana

-The swimming pool structure, commissioned by the Mallya Aditi International School in its campus in Yelahanka, Bangalore, was conceptualised from the form of the swimming-diving body.
+The swimming pool structure to MayaPraxis, commissioned by the Mallya Aditi International School in its campus in Yelahanka, Bangalore, was conceptualised from the form of the swimming-diving body.
 Starting from this idea, the simple space and functions of the swimming pool were enclosed by an elegant structure, its materials chosen to support and span across concrete columns and steel roof.
 The 25mx 32 m wide pool structure was spanned using boat shaped trusses, supported at the ends by light steel brackets emerging from in between the two split concrete columns.
 The beauty of trusses was enhanced by skylights that extend along their length.
 From this basic requirement, the design brings art and engineering together by folding both into its intent.